Traditions, folklore, history and more. If it's Irish, it's here. Or will be!

 Lesson 39: Golf - Part Two

-When we the previous lesson, we realized that there were quite a few key words and phrases we had forgotten to include.
+When we put up the previous lesson, we realized that there were quite a few key words and phrases we had forgotten to include.
 Aideen, our resident Irish speaker and translator has kindly filled in the blanks.

 One of her many resources is Professor T. de Bháldraithe.
 Aideen says: "He turned out to be more of a golfer than I thought.
 Digging deep through his 'small print', I found most of them. (the missing words and phrases).
 However, his experience seems to have been just at the driving range and putting green because he hasn't got anything for fairway, rough or sand trap but, strangely, he's got a golfing word for hazard!!
 Anyway, I've given word combinations for those which I think any golfer could use and be understood.
 I've translated fairway and rough as 'smooth' and 'uneven' grass."